akinom/learn-prgramming/fixIf/README.md

     Age: 100
     You have reached maturity
     Age: 101
-    You have reached maturity
+    You are really old
     Age: 2000
-    You have reached maturity
+    You are really old
     Age: 2001
     Are you a mummy?